neuhofmo/calcium-imaging-neuron-detection/Neuron Detection in Calcium Imaging Data.md

 ![kmeans_layers](C:\Users\t-moneuh\OneDrive - Microsoft\Moran_personal\Signal_Analysis_Course\Biological_Signal_Analysis_2018\CalciumSegmentation\imgs_for_paper\kmeans_layers.png)

 *Figure 3: The results of K-means brightness segmentation.
-Shown are different layers produced by Kmeans.
+Shown are different layers produced by K-means.
 Each layer is between two thresholds, where the higher values of K represent the brighter values of the image.*

 ### Method #9 (Hit or Miss):

 Using the neighbor correlation data has allowed us to accurately detect the population of "active" neurons, or the neurons that spike more often during the video.
 However, we appear to be missing a second population of neurons, which doesn't fire often during the video, and is therefore harder to detect.
 When examining the ground truth data, we observed that some of the harder-to-detect neurons look like bright rings with a dark interior.
-We hypothesized that we could detect them by using a hit or miss-like operation, where we would convolve the image with a structuring element made up of a positive part and a negative part (“donut”, see Figure 3).
+We hypothesized that we could detect them by using a hit or miss-like operation, where we would convolve the image with a structuring element made up of a positive part and a negative part (“donut”, see **Fig. 4**).
 And indeed, this convolution has produced an image in which the centers of "passive" neurons were marked by a bright center, allowing us to isolate them by thresholding.

 We then combined the seeds of those isolated neurons with the seeds we previously isolated from the neighbor correlation data, as well as a binary erosion, and applied watershed to the combined seeds.
-This pipeline improved our recall score to 0.4121 (see Table 1).
+This pipeline improved our recall score to 0.4121 (see **Table 1**).

 ```python
 def hitormiss_donut(img, rad_inner=5, width=2):